 I am now a Ghostwriter for StoryTerrace!
 StoryTerrace is a company that matches clients with ghostwriters to produce beautifully-published memoirs and biographies about their lives.
 If you are interested in working with me to produce a book about your life, please contact StoryTerrace directly.

 I am writing travel articles on road trips in the West for The World Was Here First like “10 Best Stops on the Phoenix to Tucson Drive” and “10 Best Stops on a Las Vegas to Grand Canyon Road Trip.”

-I am also working on a novel about the civil rights and feminists movements, titled “Frankie and Johnnie.”
+New project!
+And a completely new genre for me.
+I am working on a novel about the civil rights and feminist movements titled “Frankie and Johnnie.”

 Check out a list of my favorite biographies on the Pima County Public Library website: “Historical Biographies That Captivate and Entertain!”

 From 2010 to 2015, I was the archivist for the Civil Rights History Project, a joint oral history project at the Library of Congress and Smithsonian’s National Museum of African American History.
 While working on the project, I wrote the following blog posts and essays:

 Blog posts on the Civil Rights History Project and American Folklife Center: http://blogs.loc.gov/folklife/author/kastewart/